Lineax17/pfm1-detector-app/README.md

 # PFM-1 Detector App
 This is an app, that imports a .tflite model and uses it for live object detection - in this case the PFM-1 antipersonnel mine.
+To try the app go to [releases](https://mygit.th-deg.de/bi20450/pfm1-detector-app/-/releases).

 <p align="center">
   <img src="Screenshot_20260608-193257.png" width="300" />